 Lewis (LEW) March 2015 to January 2019 - Chart by ShareFriend Pro

-At current levels, the share is trading on a P:E of 10 and a dividend yield (DY) of 5%.
-We believe that this share represents a bargain at current levels – especially if the South African economy is expected to improve over the next few years.
-Lewis will benefit from any increase in consumer spending.
-It is an extremely tightly-managed company which has no debt and a huge store footprint.
-It is growing both organically and by acquisition.
-Obviously, as a retailer of furniture and white goods it is vulnerable to any economic downturn, but we see it as cheap right now and expect its share to rise as the economy improves.
+In itsfor the six months to 30th September 2018, the company reported (HEPS) up 10,7% off a 25,9% increase in .
+The company's is and the business is strongly cash-generative.
+During the six months, the company bought back 1,7m of its own shares at an cost of R29,41 per share.
+In the third quarter (the December 2018 quarter) the company saw merchandise up 22,8% while other (finance charges, initiation fees, insurance fees) was more or less flat.
+Group turnover increased by 13,2%.
+At current levels, the share is trading on a of 10 and a (DY) of 5%.
+We believe that this share represents a bargain at current levels - especially if the South African is expected to improve over the next few years.
+Lewis will benefit from any increase in .
+It is an extremely tightly-managed company which has no and a huge store footprint.
+It is growing both and by .
+Obviously, as a retailer of furniture and white goods it is vulnerable to any economic downturn, but we see it as right now and expect its share to rise as the economy improves.

 All information and data contained within the PDSnet Articles is for informational purposes only.
 PDSnet makes no representations as to the accuracy, completeness, suitability, or validity, of any information, and shall not be liable for any errors, omissions, or any losses, injuries, or damages arising from its display or use.
 Information in the PDSnet Articles are based on the author’s opinion and experience and should not be considered professional financial investment advice.
 The ideas and strategies should never be used without first assessing your own personal and financial situation, or without consulting a financial professional.
 Thoughts and opinions will also change from time to time as more information is accumulated.
 PDSnet reserves the right to delete any comment or opinion for any reason.

 Share this article: